Changes Coming to the 2024-2025 FAFSA

 New Undergraduate Students (Freshmen and Transfers)

-New undergraduate students for the 2024-2025 academic year should continue to prioritize completion of their UW-Eau Claire admission application by February 1, 2024 for scholarship consideration.
+New undergraduate students for the 2024-2025 academic year should continue to prioritize completion of their UW-Eau Claire scholarship application by February 1, 2024 for scholarship consideration.

 The FAFSA remains the application for new freshmen and for transfer students to receive a financial aid offer from UW-Eau Claire.
 The delay of FAFSA availability until December does slightly shorten the window for applying for aid, and UW-Eau Claire will work to begin awarding aid for new students with FAFSAs on file as soon as systems are ready.
 Anticipated timelines in awarding will be detailed here.